AaronChao4/Genius-League-Data-Analyst-Intern-Assessment/README.md

 # DA Intern Assessment
 This is an assessment for the Genius League Data Analyst Internship.
-We are given a data set provided by Evil Geniuses.
+Evil Geniuses has provided us with a data set.
 This data set includes information regarding posts from Evil Geniuses's social media accounts.
 We will be answering a series of questions to best come up with a strategy to expand Evil Geniuses's social channels.

 The data set includes the following columns:
 | Column  | Description |